Lovesac (NASDAQ:LOVE) vs. Arhaus (NASDAQ:ARHS) Financial Survey

 |2.89

-Arhaus currently has a consensus price target of $15.00, suggesting a potential upside of 25.52%.
-Lovesac has a consensus price target of $106.50, suggesting a potential upside of 90.31%.
-Given Lovesac’s stronger consensus rating and higher probable upside, analysts plainly believe Lovesac is more favorable than Arhaus.
+Lovesac currently has a consensus price target of $106.50, suggesting a potential upside of 90.31%.
+Arhaus has a consensus price target of $15.00, suggesting a potential upside of 25.52%.
+Given Lovesac’s stronger consensus rating and higher possible upside, equities research analysts plainly believe Lovesac is more favorable than Arhaus.

 Earnings & Valuation

-This table compares Arhaus and Lovesac’s gross revenue, earnings per share and valuation.
+This table compares Lovesac and Arhaus’ gross revenue, earnings per share and valuation.

 |Gross Revenue